GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/09.681-690/06.We-Lay-Us-Down-to-Sleep/docs.md

 ---
+title: |
-title: 686.
-We Lay Us Down to Sleep
+    686. We Lay Us Down to Sleep - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 686.
+We Lay Us Down to Sleep.
+We lay us calmly down to sleep When friendly night is come, and leave To God the rest; Whether we wake to smile or weep, Or wake no more on time's fair shore, He knoweth best, He knoweth best.
+O Father, us in safety keep!
+We lay us down to sleep.
+    keywords:  |
-    keywords: Christ in Song, We Lay Us Down to Sleep, We lay us calmly down to sleep,
+        Christ in Song, adventhymnals, advent hymnals, We Lay Us Down to Sleep, We lay us calmly down to sleep.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 686. WE LAY US DOWN TO SLEEP
+####  Christ in Song,

 ```txt
 1.